QasimKhan5x/image-search-analysis/m1-reverse-image-search/README.md

 # Usage

-We are currently using reverse image search on [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html).
+We are currently using reverse image search on [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html).

+First, install necessary requirements via

     pip install -r requirements.txt

-Create `.env` file and add variables that point to directory of CIFAR100 pickle file & CIFAR100 images directory as follows:
+Create `.env` file and add a variable that points to the directory of PASCAL VOC 2012 images directory:

     DATA_DIR=<value>

-    IMGS_DIR=<value>
+Then follow the subsequent steps by entering the non-commented (non-#) lines in your terminal:

+    # create milvus collection
+    python feature_collection.py
+    # store embeddings in collection and
+    # create and populate sqlite3 database
+    python create_data.py

-Pass image path to `main.py` as an argument.
+Pass query image path to `main.py` as an argument.
 For example,

     python main.py path/to/image.jpg